sniper0110/Train_And_Deploy_Deep_Learning_Models_Using_GCP/README.md

 Many introductory courses just show you how to train a deep neural network.
 But in real life, that's only a small part of an AI project.
 In this course, I try to show you a global picture of how Artificial Intelligence projects are made.

-One very important thing that you should know is that when you face a problem throughout the course, my job is to help you solve it.
-You can see from the reviews of this course (and my other courses) that students are happy with the support that I offer them throughout their learning journey.

-And of course, if you're not happy with the course content then you have a 30 days money back guarantee, so you have nothing to worry about!

-I really hope to see you in class :)